 If you’re an animal lover who happens to have allergies, you’ll want to talk over with your doctor what allergy medicines you can and shouldn’t take during pregnancy.

 There’s no way of knowing whether baby will be allergic to your pet, but what’s cool to know is that some studies have suggested that children who grow up with pets are less likely to have allergies to them.
 But never say never.
-If you suspect baby has allergies to your pet, it’s worth a mention to her pediatrician, who can check her out.
+If you suspect baby has allergies to your pet, it’s worth a mention to her pediatrician.